DunklesArchipel/akeprojects/docs/intro.md

 # Welcome AKEs' projects

-I am a chemist with specialization in the field of surface science and electrochemistry/-catalysis.
+I am a chemist with specialization in the field of surface science, electrochemistry/-catalysis and research data management.
 Currently I do research and teach at the [Institute of Electrochemistry](https://www.uni-ulm.de/en/nawi/institute-of-electrochemistry/) at [Ulm University](https://www.uni-ulm.de/en/).
 This page provides an overview on my (collaborative) research activities, related topics and other projects I am or was involved in.

 ## Research activities